craftcms/docs/docs/4.x/config/README.md

 ```

 ::: warning
 This is only recommended in situations where environment variable exfiltration is among the last attack surfaces.
-If your server supports any form of login (say, via SSH), this is _not_ a practical security measure!
+If your server supports any form of remote access (say, via SSH), this is _not_ a practical security measure!
 :::

 ## Setting and Resolving Options